shapoco/shapofont/README.md

     ![](./img/how_to_design.svg)

 4. Save the image as `design.png`.
-5. In a JSON5 file `design.json5`, list the characters contained in the image.
+5. In a JSON file `design.json`, list the characters contained in the image.

-    ```json5
+    ```json
     {
         "codes": [
+            {
+                "from": 32,
-            {"from": 0x20, "to": 0x7E},
+                "to": 126
+            }
         ],
+        "dimensions": {
+            "body_size:": 12,
+            "cap_height": 9,
+            "ascender_spacing": 1,
+            "weight": 2,
-        "x_spacing": {
+            "x_spacing": 1,
-            "default": 3,
-        },
+            "y_spacing": 5
         }
+    }
     ```

-    `x_spacing` is optional and it specifies spacing between each characters.
-If `x_spacing` is not specified, it will be automatically calculated based on glyph height.
+    If `dimensions` are omitted, the script will try to extract the dimension values from the directory name of design file.

 - The vertical positions of the glyph markers of the glyphs side by side must be aligned.
 - There must be at least Body Size pixels of space above the glyph marker (no overlap).
-- The order of characters in the image must exactly match the order of characters listed in the `design.json5`.
+- The order of characters in the image must exactly match the order of characters listed in the `design.json`.

 ### Spacing Adjustment

-If only glyph marker (red line) is given in design image, when rendering it, the character's horizontal coordinate is advanced by the glyph width plus default spacing defined in JSON5.
+If only glyph marker (red line) is given in design image, when rendering it, the character's horizontal coordinate is advanced by the glyph width plus default spacing defined in JSON.
 If you want to adjust the spacing for each character, you can add blue lines.

 ![](./img/spacing_adjustment.svg)